-12.2.2 Compatibility of SSE3 Extensions with MMX Technology, the x87 FPU Environment, and SSE/SSE2 Extensions
+12.1.2 Compatibility of SSE3/SSSE3 with MMX Technology, the x87 FPU Environment, and SSE/SSE2 Extensions

-SSE3 extensions do not introduce any new state to the IA-32 execution environment.
+SSE3/SSSE3 do not introduce any new state to the Intel 64 and IA-32 execution environments.

 For SIMD and x87 programming, the FXSAVE and FXRSTOR instructions save and restore the architectural states of XMM, MXCSR, x87 FPU, and MMX registers.
 The MONITOR and MWAIT instructions use general purpose registers on input, they do not modify the content of those registers.

-12.2.3 Horizontal and Asymmetric Processing
+12.1.3 Horizontal and Asymmetric Processing

-Most SSE/SSE2 instructions accelerate SIMD data processing using a model referred to as vertical computation.
-Using this model, data flow is vertical between the data elements of the inputs and the output (Figure 10-5 provides an example).
-SSE3 introduces instructions that accelerate SIMD floating-point processing where the result of each data element of the output includes either asymmetric processing or horizontal data movement of the input data elements.
+Many SSE/SSE2/SSE3/SSSE3 instructions accelerate SIMD data processing using a model referred to as vertical computation.
+Using this model, data flow is vertical between the data elements of the inputs and the output.

 Figure 12-1 illustrates the asymmetric processing of the SSE3 instruction ADDSUBPD.
 Figure 12-2 illustrates the horizontal data movement of the SSE3 instruction HADDPD.